 Here are some effective tips for businesses wondering how to get Google reviews and build up their online presence:

 Download the free Review Handout Generator.
 Simply fill out the form here to generate the printable handout in PDF form.
 After you enter your business information, we will E-mail you the handout, which comes with easy instructions for your customers on how to leave reviews of your business on Google.
 Print, give away to happy customers, and watch a community of advocates build hype for your business.

-Use #SmallThanks with Google.
-The Small Thanks with Google website lets you create, download, and print personalized marketing materials and turn your reviews and business information into ready-to-use social posts, stickers, posters, and more.
+Use Google My Business Marketing Kit.
+The Google My Business Marketing Kit website lets you create, download, and print personalized marketing materials and turn your reviews and business information into ready-to-use social posts, stickers, posters, and more.

 The messaging in these materials centers around promoting your business using customer testimonials, or requesting customers to find your business on Google and share their photos and reviews on the site.